Preclinical Screening Platform for Pain

-Within the NIH HEAL Initiative, the National Institute of Neurological Disorders and Stroke (NINDS) created the Preclinical Screening Platform for Pain (PSPP) to identify and profile non-addictive therapeutics (small molecules, biologics, devices, or natural products) for acute and chronic pain.
+Within the NIH HEAL Initiative, the National Institute of Neurological Disorders and Stroke (NINDS) created the Preclinical Screening Platform for Pain to (PSPP) identify and profile non-addictive therapeutics (small molecules, biologics, devices, or natural products) for acute and chronic pain.

 The PSPP is an efficient, rigorous, one-stop screening resource to accelerate discovery of effective, non-addictive pain therapies.
 The program offers testing, including an assessment of in vitro and pharmacokinetic profiles, side effect profiles, abuse liability, and efficacy in models relevant to human pain conditions.

 An External Consultant Board provides independent input and guidance on scientific and strategic priorities and implementation, including input on selecting new models, developing and monitoring screening flows, prioritizing targets and mechanisms for interrogation, and establishing milestones for program progress.

-To date, through the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, NIH has awarded approximately $44 million to support the Preclinical Screening Platform for Pain (PSPP).
+To date, through the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, NIH has awarded $31 million to support the Preclinical Screening Platform for Pain (PSPP).